apache/servicecomb-service-center/syncer/README.md

 - Data synchronization among multiple servicecomb-service-centers
 - Solidify the mapping table of micro-service instances into etcd
 - Support Syncer cluster mode, each Syncer has 3 instances
+- Support incremental synchronization as the main synchronization mechanism.
+  When each syncer joins, a full synchronization is triggered.
+It can also be performed manually after an exception occurs in incremental synchronization.